Most people experience dry eye at one point or another in their life. It’s rarely serious and can be corrected with simple holistic approach.

 - Habitual eye strain –Staring at a computer screen or reading or absorbed in work that demands high concentration without blinking could cause dry eyes. (about 3-4 times per minute verses the normal about 10-15 times per minute)

-- Lasik surgery – It temporarily disrupts the normal activity of the tear film mechanism, may cause many months of mild to severe dry eye symptoms.
+- Lasik surgery – It temporarily disrupts the normal activity of the tear film mechanism.
+One of the long-lasting side effects of Lasik surgery is dry eyes.

 - Eye surgery which holds the eyelids open can damage the conjunctiva and destroy goblet cells.
 This may be the reason so many people experience severe dry eyes after eye surgery.